molpopgen/fwdpy11/doc/pages/advancedtopics.rst

 The data type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. py:class:: fwdpy11.PyGeneticValueNoiseData
+.. py:class:: fwdpy11.DiploidGeneticValueNoiseData

    .. versionadded:: 0.9.0

    Instances of this class have the following attributes:

+   .. py:attribute:: rng

+       The simulation's random number generation, an
+       instance of :class:`fwdpy11.GSLrng`

    .. py:attribute:: offspring_metadata

-       A copy of the offspring's :class:`fwdpy11.DiploidMetadata`
+       An instance of :class:`fwdpy11.DiploidMetadata`, giving you
+       access to those fields that have been assigned to the offspring.
+       (This is a *copy* of the metadata from the C++ side.)

    .. py:attribute:: offspring_metadata_index